rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I am looking for a position where I can continue to exercise my **software development skills**.
-I am motivated by being able to see the impact of my work on other people, so your suggestions for improvement are important to determine what to expect for this position.
+- I am looking for a position where I can continue to **showcase** my technical and soft skills that aligns with the company's standards.

 #### **Why do you want to work at this company?**